badboy/fnordig.de/_posts/2022-04-30-hytradboi.md

   route: blog
 ---

-Yesterday the [HYTRADBOI][hytradboi] conference happend.
+Yesterday the [HYTRADBOI][hytradboi] conference happened.

 > Have you tried rubbing a database on it?

-First of: a big thanks to the organizer [Jamie Brandon][jamie] and a huge shoutout to all speakers for putting in the time and effort to fill this conference with amazing content.
+First of: a big thanks to the organizer [Jamie Brandon][jamie] and a huge shout-out to all speakers for putting in the time and effort to fill this conference with amazing content.

 [jamie]: https://www.scattered-thoughts.net/
 [hytradboi]: https://www.hytradboi.com/